jdugoudr/n-puzzle/README.md

 ### Hamming

-This heuristic counts all the misplaced tiles on a state, compared to the goal state.
+This heuristic counts all the misplaced tiles for a state, compared to the goal state.

 The given grid:
 ```